lakmalnanayakkara/sample-repo/README.md

 #Example Repository
+This sent to the repo.
-This is a sample repository file.
+This is second change.